 - Take a fall foliage photography workshop – Acadia Images in Seal Harbor is offering a “Discovering Acadia” 4-day fall foliage photography workshop from Oct.
 12 – Oct.
 16, including lodging (only 3 slots remaining last time we checked).
 The father-son professional photographic team of Tom and Vincent Lawrence, year-round Mount Desert Island residents, also offer guided outings, full-day classes and other workshops throughout the year.
 Photographer J.K.
 Putnam of Acadia Workshops offers “October in Acadia: Landscape Workshop,” a one- to three-day workshop of 4 hours a day, as well as 3- to 4-hour sunrise or sunset photographic tours throughout the month.
 Both Acadia Images and Acadia Workshops also offer night-sky photography workshops, as does Brent L. Ander Photography.

-- Run a race, or just for the fun of it – There are still a few slots left for the Mount Desert Island Marathon and Marathon Relay on Oct.
-18, the last time we checked, but the Half Marathon is sold out.
+- Run a race, or just for the fun of it – Check for slots that might be left in the Mount Desert Island Marathon and Marathon Relay, scheduled for the Sunday after Indigeneous Peoples’ Day.
 Not only would taking in fall foliage in Acadia be your reward for

 running this race, so would a lobster claw finisher medal.
 Or you can do any number of recreational runs of your own design, along Acadia’s carriage roads, hiking trails or, if you dare, and if the traffic is light, up the 3.5-mile Cadillac Summit Road.
 Acadia is a true runner’s paradise, and even more spectacular during leaf-peeping season.